patrickroberts/bean/README.md

 _Arguments_

-* `source` An ISO8859-1 encoded string containing valid JavaScript source: e.g. a function or variable declaration, expression, statement, or any combination thereof.
+* `source` An ASCII string containing valid JavaScript source: e.g. a function or variable declaration, expression, statement, or any combination thereof.
 An empty input string returns an empty output string.

 _Returns_